 Well, the old singing teachers used to call this voice the “witch’s cackle.”
-To be sure, it can sound like a cackle, but it is a voice that finds its origin in the falsetto voice.
-It is nothing more than a developed falsetto.
-When we hear and feel this texture there is more depth of cord vibrating than in a pure falsetto but less than in full voice.
-There is more cord closure as well.
+To be sure, it can sound like the Wicked Witch of the West.
+But it actually originates in the falsetto voice: The pharyngeal voice is nothing more than a developed and intensified falsetto.
+When we hear and feel this texture, the folds are vibrating at more depth and more closure than pure falsetto, but less than in full voice.

-Pharyngeal is most operative from the F above middle C to the D above that F, roughly the span of a sixth (Do to La).
+Pharyngeal is most operative from the F4 (above middle C) to the D5, roughly the span of a sixth (Do to La).
 It can be accessed by using certain vowels such as [eh] and [ae].
 It is mostly exercised independently at first over short periods of time, with small half step movements.
 A teacher’s trained ear is necessary to guide the student in finding and developing this voice.

 This pharyngeal voice can be thought of as the key to the development of a tenor’s top notes and a woman’s middle notes.
 It is like a bridge from the falsetto to the full voice.
 It enables one to sing without: 1. either pulling up too much weight in that area and pushing to secure the pitch or 2. not engaging enough cord in vibrational depth causing a breathy falsetto.

-All of this testifies to the fact that there is a specific length, width, and depth of vocal cords vibrating to produce each and every pitch.
-We can access different layers of depth, different thicknesses, and different lengths in a variety of ways to make a variety of sounds – some healthy, some not.
+Whatever sound we are looking for, we want to create it with the most efficiency possible.
+Recall that for every pitch and tone, there is a specific length, width, and depth of vocal cord vibration.
+By using pharyngeal techniques, we can access different layers of depth, different thicknesses, and different lengths in a variety of ways to make a variety of sounds.

 And it is useful for men’s and women’s singing.
 The “pharyngeal” is a healthy sound that is a helpful thinner for the guys at the top and a thickener for the ladies in the middle!